PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 Zero Share (or FairSharePolicy in CRIC)
 ==============
 The Zero Share filter looks for reasons to exclude jobs from a site ("site X has zero share for this activity").
+Despite having shares in the name, the current implementation simply accepts or rejects jobs based on the site's policy.

 The syntax of the `fairsharepolicy` field in
 CRIC is a concatenation of subpolicies: `<subpolicy1>,<subpolicy2>,<subpolicy3>,...` (unwanted spaces can break the matching of the policies).
 Brokerage will run through the subpolicies and end *at the first one* that applies either positively or negatively.